An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 \subsection{An efficient formulation of incentive compatibility}

 We introduce four non-negative variables $\big(\kappa_i\upone,\kappa_i\upzero,\zeta_i\upone,\zeta_i\upzero\big)$ for each player, and a sufficiently large scalar (or vector of scalars)~\smash{$\widetilde{K}$}.
-In applied work, one can of course make the parameter~\smash{$\widetilde{K}$} specific to each player and constraint to improve computational efficiency.
-We omit this specification for notational convenience.
 The vector~$\kappa_i\upfixedx$ is the switch value introduced in Section~\ref{sec:current:switchvalue}; it can be interpreted as the loss the player would incur by switching from her optimal value of the binary variable to the alternative.
+The vector~$\zeta_i\upfixedx$ denotes compensation payments to guarantee incentive compatibility; in cases where the market operator requires a player to act against her own objectives, this payment ensures that the player does not have a profitable deviation.

-The vector~$\zeta_i\upfixedx$ denotes compensation payments to guarantee incentive compatibility; that is, in cases where the market operator requires a player to act against her own objective with regard to the binary variable so that a binary quasi-equilibrium can be obtained, a remuneration must be paid as compensation and to ensure that the player does not have a profitable deviation.
+The scalar $\widetilde{K}$ must be large enough so that it does not inadvertently constrain the variables $\big(\kappa_i\upone,\kappa_i\upzero,\zeta_i\upone,\zeta_i\upzero\big)$.
+Since these are differences in objective function values, this implies that $\widetilde{K}$ must be larger than the size of the range of $f_i(\cdot)$.
+By Assumption~\refAss{KKT:conditions}, each $f_i(\cdot)$ is continuous over a compact feasible region, thus achieves both its maximum and minimum within the feasible region.
+An efficient technique to choose $\widetilde{K}$ is to linearize the binary variables in the individual optimization problems and minimize and maximize over $f_i(\cdot)$ to find the largest difference possible.
+Note that the role of $\widetilde{K}$ here and in the subsequent sections is to enforce the disjunction between two choices of the binary variable $x_i$.
+It is the \emph{disjunctive constraints} formulation introduced by \cite{Fortuny-Amat_1981}.

 The vectors~$\kappa_i\upfixedx$ and~$\zeta_i\upfixedx$ are not dual variables in the original sense, but they do contain similar information regarding the solution.
 Hence, they are analogous in interpretation to a dual -- but in terms of a binary deviation, not in the sense of a marginal relaxation.
 Alas, the term ``shadow price'' often used in economics as synonymous for dual variables could also be applied here.